 Insufficient staffing may lead to neglect of patients' most basic needs: food and water, medication, bathing, and grooming.
 Patients with mobility issues may also suffer bedsores, muscle atrophy, and severe infections due to nursing home abuse and neglect.

 Was someone you love injured due to insufficient staffing at a nursing home in Georgia?
 State laws specify minimum staffing requirements for nursing home facilities in the Peach State.
 When a nursing home fails to meet these regulations and patients are injured as a result, the facility may be liable for damages, such as medical expenses, pain and suffering, and other losses.

 Consult an Experienced Atlanta Lawyer About Your Case

 The laws determining appropriate staffing for nursing homes can be complicated.
-If your loved one was hurt due to inadequate staffing at their care facility, the knowledgeable attorneys with Van Sant Law can help you understand the laws that apply to your case, as well as your rights and options for compensation.
+If your loved one was hurt due to inadequate staffing at their care facility, the knowledgeable attorneys with can help you understand the laws that apply to your case, as well as your rights and options for compensation.